Contents

 • A healthcare organization or health insurance plan requests the provider for Information on his/her background, licenses, education, etc. The healthcare provider can submit the data requested in the questionnaire through healthcare credentialing software.

-• Sometimes, the healthcare facility or insurance company is associated with a third-party company, known as the credential’s verification organization.
+• Sometimes, the healthcare facility or insurance company is associated with a third-party company, known as the credential verification organization.
 This healthcare credentialing process helps to acquire and verify Information.
 Healthcare organizations often hire CVOs to promote efficient medical credentialing.

-2. Prioritize insurers
+ii.
+Prioritize insurers

 Prioritize insurers